 Dermal fillers and injectables come in different forms.
 For example, Juvéderm vs Restylane are two types of dermal fillers used for the treatment of wrinkles.
 Though similar in many respects, these fillers also come with some core distinctions.
 We’re proud to offer both here at the CAMI Med Spa, and are happy to consult with you about which filler best suits your needs.

 A good place to begin is with a simple comparison.
 Here’s everything you need to know about choosing Restylane vs Juvederm.

 Juvéderm vs Restylane are two types of dermal fillers that are specifically targeted for the treatment of facial wrinkles and loss of volume in the face.
 They both contain hyaluronic acid, a substance that has plumping effects on the skin.

 Note that fillers and injectables are noninvasive cosmetic procedures.
 Both products can include lidocaine, which reduces pain during the injections.
 Minor side effects are possible.
 These include bruising, redness, and swelling.

 Serious but rare risks include skin discoloration and scarring.
 They both work quickly and the results will last for months, but the effects aren’t permanent.
 Re-application or “touch-ups” can help extend your results.

-Comparing Juvéderm and Restylane
+Comparing Juvéderm vs Restylane

 Juvéderm and Restylane are both considered noninvasive procedures.
-This means that no surgery is required for either.
+This means that no surgery is required for either, nor is there a need to go under anesthesia.
 They also both use hyaluronic acid to treat wrinkles via volumizing.